microlib-js/try/README.md

 [![Github Actions][github-actions-src]][github-actions-href]
 [![Bundlephobia][bundlephobia-src]][bundlephobia-href]

-A Promise like quasi monad but for Try.
+Try is a quasi monad that mimics the Promise API while handling synchronous and asynchronous code safely.

 ## 🚀 Installation